tsedio/tsed/docs/docs/middlewares/global-error-middleware.md

 # Global Error middleware

-`@MiddlewareError()` lets you handle all the errors when you add your middleware in your [ServerLoader](/api/common/server/components/ServerLoader.md).
+`@MiddlewareError()` lets you handle all the errors when you add your middleware in your Server.

 ::: tip
 You have two ways to handle errors (globally).
 The first (better) way is to override the default [Global Error Handler](/docs/middlewares/override/global-error-handler.md).